Hornbill-Docs/data-imports-guide/data-imports-guide/assets/command.md

 ## Command Line Arguments

 - `creds` - Defaults to `false` - Set to `true` to decrypt and output the API key that is stored locally.
 The utility will prompt you for your Instance ID, and this can only be decrypted by the user who originally performed the encryption, and only on the same machine that it was encrypted on.
+- `credspath` - Defaults to `/info.cfg` - Set to a full path if you wish to store your encrypted credentials outside of the current working directory when utility is run
 - `debug` - Defaults to `false` - Set to `true` to enable debug mode, which will output additional debugging information to the log.
 - `debugdata` - Defaults to `false` - Set to `true` to enable debug data mode, which when used with the `debug` argument above. and one of the following datasources, will output the datasource response payload as JSON files to the local disk in a folder called `.\debugDataSource` in the current working directory, to aid in debugging data source issues:
   - `Azure Resource Query (Arc)`